Improving Lives, One Property At A Time

 Getting deposits back:

-Most tenants are concerned with their ability to get their Security Deposits returned to them.
 First of all, we like to give all of the deposit back and we frequently return all or part of a tenants security deposit.
-However there are several things that you need to do.
+However there are several things that a tenant needs to do.

 Owner holding deposits:

-It's much more difficult for us to return deposits if we never got them.
-Many times we'll get involved with a property after a tenant has moved in and they had given the owner their Security Deposit.
+Many times we'll get involved with a property after a tenant is already present and they originally had given the owner their Security Deposit.
 In this instance the tenant will need to get in touch with the owner for the return of their deposit.. remember, we never had it.

 Deposit returned - time frames:

-It can take from a few days to as long as thirty (30) days to get your deposit returned to you.
-For the most part it depends on you.
+It can take from a few days to as long as thirty (30) days to get a deposit returned.
 If the unit is rent ready, ready to go, it usually takes a few days.
 If there are repairs, and cleaning that need to be done, then probably it will be closer to 30 days.
-The more you do, then the less we need to do, and the faster a return can usually be made.
+The more a tenant does, then the less we need to do, and the faster a return can usually be made.

 You need to make sure that we have all of your forwarding information on file when you vacate.
 It's difficult to return deposits if we don't know where you've gone to.